microsoft/AzureMonitorAddonForSplunk/README.md

      -r <resource group name> : [Required] Resource group to deploy resources into.
      -s <subscription id>     : [Required] Azure subscription Id.
      -t <tenant id>           : [Required] Azure Active Directory / Tenant Id.
+     -m <vm name>             : [Optional] VM name of VM that has MSI enabled.
+This will skip SPN setup and assign RBAC access for the VM.
    ```

 2. Run the script.
 The script will prompt you to authenticate to your Azure subscription.
 The output for the script will look similar to the output shown here: